apache/tvm/docs/topic/microtvm/index.rst

 more as they follow through them.
 Here is a list of tutorials that you can start with:

 1. Try :ref:`microTVM CLI Tool <tutorial-micro-cli-tool>`.
-2. Try the :ref:`microTVM TFLite Tutorial <microTVM-with-TFLite>`.
+2. Try the :ref:`microTVM TFLite Tutorial <tutorial_micro_tflite>`.
-3. Try running a more complex tutorial: :ref:`Creating Your MLPerfTiny Submission with microTVM <tutorial-micro-MLPerfTiny>`.
+3. Try running a more complex tutorial: :ref:`Creating Your MLPerfTiny Submission with microTVM <tutorial-micro-mlperftiny>`.

 How microTVM Works